Make an informed decision when comparing and applying for a short term payday loan.

 In line with Australian government regulations, you can not renew or roll over your loan.
-You'll never be charged a renewal fee for any loan you take.
-If you want to take another loan, you'll first have to pay off your current loan and then re-apply (after assessing your current financial situation).
+If you want to take out another loan, you'll first have to pay off your current loan and then re-apply (after assessing your current financial situation).

 Is it a bad idea to keep taking out payday loans?

 If you make all of your repayments on time then a lender may approve you for another loan.
 Some lenders have benefits for repeat borrowers such as increased borrowing amounts and quicker funding.
-But keep in mind these loans are not a long-term solution, and if you frequently need to borrow money then you may need to consider a longer term borrowing option or a more stable line of credit.
-It may help to lower your expenditure each month to overcome your cash shortfall.
+However, these loans are not a long-term solution and if you need to borrow money frequently, you may want to reassess your expenses or consider a more stable line of credit.

 How do I know if my details and account are secure?

 Australian payday loan companies use a secure online system, such as Verisign, McAfee or Norton to secure data.
-Payday loans applications are generally carried out on a secure online application form to help protect your privacy.
-These system uses a 128-bit secure server and SSL encryption to ensure your personal information cannot be stolen.
-To verify your income, payday lenders will need a snapshot of your account for the past 90 days.
-These services involved are 100% safe and secure and they only provider a "read-only" view of your account.
-There are no personal details transmitted and no access to any other information besides your financial history is needed.
+Payday loan applications are generally carried out on a secure online application form to help protect the applicant's privacy.
+These systems use a 128-bit secure server and SSL encryption to ensure personal information cannot be stolen.
+To verify the applicant's income, payday lenders will need a snapshot of your account for the past 90 days.
+These services are secure and they only provide a "read-only" view of your account.

 I just changed bank accounts, can I still apply for a loan?